 - public health centres (Centros de Saúde)

-- permanent care services (Serviços de Atendimento Permanente)
+- round-the-clock services (Serviços de Atendimento Permanente)

-- hospitals (in case of emergency)
+- hospitals (in an emergency)

-- Health portal - services (in Portuguese)
+- National Health Service website (in Portuguese)

 Treatment, coverage & costs